Night Sweats

 The Biology Of Cold Sweats

 The reason they’re considered cold sweats is that the human body’s hypothalamus — our internal thermostat — is using perspiration along with other biological mechanisms to cool the body.
-Because your body temperature is dropping while you’re sweating, you feel chills at the same time that you sweat.
+Because your body temperature is dropping while you’re sweating, you feel chills at the same time that you perspire.
 Unfortunately, several external and internal variables may confuse our hypothalamus and cause it to trigger these biological mechanisms even when unnecessary.
-If you feel cold sweats on a child suffering from night sweats in children, keep in mind that if you had felt his or her forehead just minutes ago, it probably would have felt quite warm.
+If you feel this on a child suffering from night sweats in children, keep in mind that if you had felt his or her forehead just minutes ago, it probably would have felt quite warm.

 Symptoms of Cold Sweats

-Setting cold sweats and cold sweats while sleeping apart from regular perspiration can be difficult at times.
+Setting cold sweats while sleeping apart from regular perspiration can be difficult at times.
 One of the most obvious indicators of cold sweats is that they come on suddenly and at any temperature.
-When waking up with a cold night sweat symptom, first check the temperature in the room and the amount of insulation covering your body before assuming cold sweats at night represents sleep hyperhidrosis.
-During a cold sweat or cold night sweat, the skin will feel cold, moist, and clammy.
-The individual may feel nausea, dizziness and he or she may become pale.
+When waking up with this symptom, first check the temperature in the room and the amount of insulation covering your body before assuming the episode represents sleep hyperhidrosis.
+During a cold sweat, the skin will feel cold, moist, and clammy.
+This may also be accompanied by nausea, dizziness and pale skin.

 As I discuss in my new article, night sweats sleepwear, wicking pajamas can help wick away that moisture from your skin, greatly reducing the discomfort from that cold, clammy perspiration.